Australian Horse Racing Classes Explained

 Winning a Race Horses that win a race are automatically moved up to the next class level.
 For instance, a horse that wins a Maiden race moves up to Class 1.
 A horse that wins a Class 3 race moves up to Class 4, and so on.

-Consistent Performance Horses that consistently perform well in a particular class can move up to the next level even if they have not won a race.
-Consistent performance may attract the attention of the handicapper, who may adjust the horse’s rating and handicap weight, moving it up to a higher class.
+Consistent Performance Horses consistently performing well in a particular class can reach the next level even if they have not won a race.
+Consistent performance may attract the handicapper’s attention, who may adjust the horse’s rating and handicap weight, moving it up to a higher class.

 Changes in Handicap Weight Changes in handicap weight can also affect a horse’s class.
-If a horse’s handicap weight becomes too heavy or too light, the horse may be moved up or down a class as a result.
+If a horse’s handicap weight becomes too heavy or too light, it may be moved up or down a class.

 Trainer and Owner Decisions Lastly, a trainer or owner’s decision can also impact a horse’s class.
 A trainer or owner may decide to race their horse in a lower class if they think the horse cannot compete at a higher level.